 Best Labor Day bedding deals you can get right now

-Labor Day 2023 is just around the corner, but there are already plenty of early long weekend deals to be had on must-have bedding.
+Summer is ending soon!
+Labor Day 2023 is coming up, and there are already plenty of early long weekend deals to be had on must-have bedding.
 But you don't have to go looking too far.
 The shopping experts at CBS Essentials have found the best Labor Day bedding deals for you.

 - Related: How we choose our products